camerond/camerondaigle/posts/three-types-of-meetings.md

 The scale of a status meeting can essentially be infinite.
 Hell, the State of the Union address is basically a nationwide status meeting.
 Go nuts, as long as your material is relevant to your audience.
-If it's not, you've got problems.
+If it's not, you're just wasting valuable audience (and presenter) time and energy.
-Let's talk about the many ways status meetings can go sideways.

 ### Status Meetings: The Power Dynamic